fancn21th/xyzchat/docs/flow.md

 - VariantProps
   - expose the available variants as an Enum on the variants prop
+  - generated the types for the variants prop

 - cn
   - mix of clsx & twMerge libs